open-astro/linux/README.md

 ### Install Directly onto the RPi Compute Module 4

 Having built the kernel, you need to copy it onto your Raspberry Pi Compute Module 4 and install the modules.
-First, plug in you Rasberry Pi Compute 4 into the Rasberry Pi Compute Module 4 I/O Boarard using the jumper and the Micro USB Cable and connect to the board uisng the following command
+First, plug in you Rasberry Pi Compute 4 into the Rasberry Pi Compute Module 4 I/O Board using the jumper and the Micro USB Cable and connect to the board uisng the following command

 > sudo ./rpiboot